Contact Lens and Optical

 What kinds of therapeutic contact lens are available?

 Our optical department can design and prescribe therapeutic contact lens to treat and manage a wide range of eye conditions.
-They include contact lenses for:
+They include contact lens for:

 - Eye injuries